padames/recommendersBasic/README.md

 This is publicly available development code used to learn and test concepts and basic ideas about statistical learning in recommender systems.

 # Temporary repo to store more than just code
-Storing freeliy available pdf books and some papers for personal study obtained through the UofC or freely available
+Storing freely available pdf books and some papers for personal study obtained through the UofC or freely available

 # Code tool versions